-I’ve just come back from a month in Portland OR, and let me tell you, leaving the 80 degree heat, clear blue skies, friendly smiles, delicious food, and big welcomes and coming home to the
+I’ve just come back from a month in Portland, Oregon, and let me tell you, leaving the 80-degree heat, clear blue skies, friendly smiles, delicious food, and big welcomes and coming home to the

 beautiful laughable English weather, crappy service, bad attitudes, and indifferent shrugs has been quite the challenge.

-It’s the time of year for it.
 You may be just about to go away (you lucky thing), or you may be about to return home.
-Either way, if you want to come back to real life from vacation without wanting to throw yourself under a bus, here are some ideas.
+Either way, if you want to come back from vacation to real life without wanting to throw yourself under a bus, here are some ideas.

 Clean Before You Go